-The past fall semester, students in the ecology class at Pennsylvania’s Bryn Mawr College spent time on Lake Vickers learning outside the classroom, according to the college.
+College isn’t just about spending time in the classroom anymore.
+Case in point: Students in the ecology class at Pennsylvania’s Bryn Mawr College spend time on Lake Vickers, learning outside the classroom.
 Instead of conducting research in the lab, they use innovative equipment to test water quality and the amount of dissolved oxygen in the lake.
-Over at the University of Michigan, creative writing students used the outdoors as their classroom to learn from their surroundings, according to The Michigan Daily.
+At the University of Missouri, students have access to the DeLine Community Research Site, a 94-acre tract of land donated by DeLine CEO Greg DeLine for use as an outdoor classroom.

-Elementary, middle and high school teachers may not be that impressed with these innovative lessons, since field trips are more common in the K-12 setting but, as the COVID-19 pandemic continues to disrupt education, in the higher education world the concept of thinking outside the box means teaching classes outside.
-And it’s not just traditional classes that are happening in the wild.
-According to a study from the Vanderbilt University Center for Teaching, experts in education say that college students can benefit from experiential learning such as field trips, field-based learning, guided discoveries, community engagements, retreats and one-off special events.
+Elementary, middle and high school teachers may already be familiar with these innovative lessons, as field trips are more common in the K-12 setting.
+However, in the higher education world, they are less so, and teaching classes outside helps push students to think outside the box.
+In fact, according to a study from the Vanderbilt University Center for Teaching,college students can benefit from experiential learning such as field trips, field-based learning, guided discoveries, community engagements, retreats and special events.

-All of these outdoor opportunities require technology support to ensure that students and teachers get the most out of their lessons as they move data to and from classroom laptops and desktops.
-Solid state drives (SSDs) can support academic mobility and improve educational opportunities across the board.
+All these outdoor opportunities require technology support to ensure students and teachers get the most out of their lessons as they capture data from these experiences and move it to and from classroom laptops and desktops.
+Solid state drives (SSDs) can play a key role in this by supporting academic mobility, increasing its speed and improving resilience.

 Data on the move